niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/index.md

 [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3) is a simple, high-throughput file client for [mounting an Amazon S3 bucket as a local file system](https://aws.amazon.com/blogs/storage/the-inside-story-on-mountpoint-for-amazon-s3-a-high-performance-open-source-file-client/).
 With Mountpoint for Amazon S3, your applications can access objects stored in Amazon S3 through file operations like open and read.
 Mountpoint for Amazon S3 automatically translates these operations into S3 object API calls, giving your applications access to the elastic storage and throughput of Amazon S3 through a file interface.

-In this lab, we will create an Amazon S3 bucket to store our images, and then mount that S3 bucket using Mountpoint for Amazon S3 to provide persistent, shared storage for our EKS cluster.
-We will cover the following topics:
+In this lab, we will create an Amazon S3 bucket to store images, and then mount that S3 bucket using Mountpoint for Amazon S3 to provide persistent, shared storage for our EKS cluster.

-- Ephemeral Container Storage
-- Introduction to Mountpoint for Amazon S3
-- Persistent Object Storage with Mountpoint for Amazon S3